[No Admission in 2024/25]

-Students will be placed in schools which are important sites for learning to teach and where they will interpret, generate, interact and experiment with theory.
-Block Practice will be conducted in local schools which the medium of instruction may vary depending on the policy of the schools.
-Students should be able to demonstrate a proficient level of Cantonese/English/Putonghua# to conduct Block Practice.
+Students will be placed in schools which are important sites for learning to teach, and where they will interpret, generate, interact and experiment with theory.
+Block Practice will be conducted in local schools where the medium of instruction is often Cantonese.
+Accordingly, students should be able to demonstrate high proficiency in Cantonese to conduct Block Practice.

 - FE and Professional Learning Portfolio I

 - Field Experience II - Block Practice I

 - Field Experience III - Block Practice II

 The programme aims to produce committed secondary school Chinese History teachers who are eligible to apply to become fully qualified and registered teachers in Hong Kong.
 Graduates of the Chinese History programme should also be capable of taking up non-teaching positions in editing, museum or government.